Skip to content

 Beautiful default styles for plain ARIA-centric HTML — no classes needed.

-Minimal set of CSS classes that add visual variation to the Semantic Styling.
+Minimal set of reusable building blocks that extend the Semantic Styling.

-Utility classes for spacing, layout, colors, and more — adapted to the Semantic Styling and Variants values for a consistent design.
+Utility classes for spacing, layout, colors, and more — adapted to the Semantic Styling and Components values for a consistent design.

 How to go about it